Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 Things To Do in Georgetown DC

-Other places of interest in Georgetown are the Old Stone House, Tudor Place Historic House, the Dumbarton Oaks Museum and Park and the National Cathedral.
+Other places of interest in Georgetown are the Old Stone House, Tudor Place Historic House, the Dumbarton Oaks Museum and Park and the enormous National Cathedral.

 Dinner in Georgetown

 Pro Tip: Get a guided introduction to Georgetown on a Food and History Tour!
 Participants are led to locally-owned and historic spots while learning about the area’s intriguing past.
-Get the details!

 How To Plan a Trip to Washington DC by JetSettingFools.com

-DAY 3 of Your Itinerary for Washington DC Trip
+DAY 3 of Your Washington DC Trip

 Flags around the Washington Monument, DC, USA